 2. non-rapid eye movement (NREM) sleep.

-During the deep stages of NREM sleep, the body repairs and regenerates tissues, builds bone and muscle, and appears to strengthen the immune system.
+During the deep stages of NREM sleep, the body repairs and regenerates the tissues, it builds bone, as well as muscles.
+And it also appears to strengthen the immune system.

 NREM sleep moves through 4 progressively deeper stages:

 Stage 1: Sleep study (polysomnography) readings show a reduction in activity between wakefulness and stage 1 sleep.
 The eyes are closed and a person can be awakened without difficulty.
 However, if aroused from this stage of sleep, a person may feel as if he or she has not slept.
 Stage 1 may last for five to 10 minutes.
 Many may notice the feeling of falling during this stage of sleep, which may cause a sudden muscle contraction (called hypnic myoclonia).

 NOTE: a person suffering sleep disordered breathing (SDB), presenting in the way of snoring and/or sleep apnoea, will more than likely have several light micro-sleeps during the night.
 Their sleep stage will not progress deeper than NREM stage 1 due to the body's natural survival response fight or flight.

 The response involuntarily arouses the sufferer constantly in order to resume breathing (see Diagram 1).
 This results in a feeling of tiredness when waking in the morning although the SDB sufferer has just spent the last 8 hours in bed.